GrafeoDB/grafeo-memory/README.md

 # grafeo-memory

-AI memory layer powered by [GrafeoDB](https://github.com/GrafeoDB/grafeo) &mdash; an embedded graph database with native vector search.
+AI memory layer powered by [GrafeoDB](https://github.com/GrafeoDB/grafeo), an embedded graph database with native vector search.

 No servers, no Docker, no Neo4j, no Qdrant.
 One `.db` file + one LLM.